Primrose Way

 by Ron Nicol

-Primrose Way had 3 performances almost 8 years ago (between the 15th of April 2016 and the 14th of May 2016) at The Leatherhead Theatre and Cecil Hepworth Playhouse
+Primrose Way had 3 performances over 8 years ago (between the 15th of April 2016 and the 14th of May 2016) at The Leatherhead Theatre and Cecil Hepworth Playhouse

 The ageing bag lady who opens the play is the eponymous Primrose Way, once a professional actress.
 As she reminisces about her life, her story unfolds and we see her enthusiastic, youthful self retracing her career in the Theatre and reliving memories of her ambitious mother who delights in playing a number of other characters who drift into Primrose’s recollections.